Krishangeed/Veritas-Agent-AI/README.md

 # 🧠 Veritas Agent — Deepfake Detection Assistant

 Veritas Agent is an AI-powered forensic system that helps users verify the authenticity of videos.
 It provides a credibility score and natural-language explanations rather than just returning “real” or “fake.”
+“Veritas” means truth — and this system exists to verify it. 🔍✨

 ---